 From 1 July 2022 the following products are accepted at your local Telstra, Optus or Vodafone stores:

 Before you recycle, sell or give away your mobile phone, you should remove your personal information.
-If your mobile phone is still working watch our How to videos and follow our steps for managing data on your Android or iOS device.
+If your mobile phone is still working watch our ‘How-to’ videos and follow our steps for managing data on your Android or iOS device.
 You can also see how to block your IMEI so your device cannot be resold.

 Remember that instructions can vary depending on your mobile phone.
 If you need help, look up the phone manufactures website.